department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 You can file anytime if you have new evidence, but we recommend you file within one year from the date on your decision letter.
 This protects the most advantageous effective date for you, if your claim is successful and you may be eligible for retroactive benefit payments.

+#### What if I get a Supplemental Claim decision that I don't agree with?

+You can then request a Higher-Level Review of the Supplemental Claim decision, or file for a Board Appeal, which means your case gets reviewed by a Veterans Law Judge.

 <div id="higher-level-review">

-### Ask for a new look from a senior reviewer
+### Get a senior reviewer by requesting a Higher-Level Review

 <a href="https://www.vba.va.gov/pubs/forms/VBA-20-0996-ARE.pdf">Download VA Form 20-0996: Higher-Level Review (PDF)</a>

-When you choose to request a Higher-Level Review, you're asking for another review of the same evidence.
-A senior reviewer will take another look at your case and determine whether the decision can be changed based on a difference of opinion or an error that VA made. <br>
+When you request a Higher-Level Review, you're asking to have a more senior, experience reviewer take a look at your case and evidence you already provided.
+The reviewer will determine whether the decision can be changed based on a difference of opinion or an error that VA made. <br>
 [Learn how to request a Higher-Level Review](/decision-reviews/higher-level-review/)

 <div class ="vads-u-display--flex vads-u-margin-y--1">